gcamp/NPReceiptVerification/README.md

 ###Installation
 1. Add this file to your project
+2. Add IOKit.framework, Security.framework, and libcrypto.dylib as Linked Frameworks in your project
-2. Change the values of kReceiptBundleVersion and kReceiptBundleIdentifier at the top of NPReceiptVerification.m to your own values.
+3. Change the values of kReceiptBundleVersion and kReceiptBundleIdentifier at the top of NPReceiptVerification.m to your own values.
 	These must be equivalent to CFBundleShortVersionString and CFBundleIdentifier, respectively.
 (These are found in your Info.plist file)

 That's it!